commonhaus/foundation/templates/CODE_OF_CONDUCT.md

 ### Escalate an issue

-We expect most reports to be handled successfully by the processes put in place by a project or the [CF Council][cc].
+We expect most reports to be handled successfully by the processes put in place by a project or the CFC.

-The CF maintains the [CoCP][cocp] to manage escalation when a reporter (a) believes that a report to a member project or the [CF Council][cc] has not been properly handled, or (b) does not feel comfortable reporting an issue through the standard process.
+The CF maintains the [CoCP][cocp] to manage escalation when a reporter (a) believes that a report to a member project or the CFC has not been properly handled, or (b) does not feel comfortable reporting an issue through the standard process.

 Email `coc-escalation@mailing-list` to escalate an issue to the CoCP.